-Main Modificat ion Ref Part A Policy ref and Name Local Plan page Main Modification MM1 Key issue 8: Transport 16 Replace first bullet point: addressing road infrastructure constraints affecting the Leicester urban fringe and South West- Leicestershire, and traffic congestion affecting Lutterworth and The Kibworths to relieve congestion, aid vitality and viability and support the movement of people and goods; with: mitigating the highways and transportation impacts of new development within and, where necessary, beyond the District;
+Main Modificat ion Ref Part A Policy ref and Name Local Plan page Main Modification MM1 Key issue 8: Transport 16 Replace first bullet point: •addressing road infrastructure constraints affecting the Leicester urban fringe and South West- Leicestershire, and traffic congestion affecting Lutterworth and The Kibworths to relieve congestion, aid vitality and viability and support the movement of people and goods; with: mitigating the highways and transportation impacts of new development within and, where necessary, beyond the District;

-Main Modificat ion Ref Policy ref and Name Local Plan page Main Modification SS1: The Spatial Strategy 20 SS1 (Extract): 2. enable housing and commercial development, during the period 2011- 2031, including: i. about 7,915 8,790 dwellings already completed or committed, including through planning permissions, resolutions to grant permission and allocations in made neighbourhood plans; ii. about 1,500 1,260 dwellings in a strategic development area (SDA) on land east of Lutterworth ; iii. about 1,200 dwellings in a SDA at Scraptoft North; iv. about 1,170 1,200 dwellings on other sites allocated in this Local Plan; v. about 790 300 dwellings on non-allocated sites or sites to be allocated in neighbourhood plans for Rural Centres and Selected Rural Villages; vi. about 225 dwellings on windfall sites outside Rural Centres and Selected Rural Villages. b.
+Main Modificat ion Ref Policy ref and Name Local Plan page Main Modification SS1: The Spatial Strategy 20 SS1 (Extract): 2. enable housing and commercial development, during the period 2011- 2031, including: a.
+Housing: provision of land for a minimum of 12,800 dwellings (Use Class C3), including: i. about 7,915 8,792 dwellings already completed or committed, including through planning permissions, resolutions to grant permission and allocations in made neighbourhood plans; ii. about 1,500 1,260 dwellings in a strategic development area (SDA) on land east of Lutterworth ; iii. about 1,200 dwellings in a SDA at Scraptoft North; iv. about 1,170 1,200 dwellings on other sites allocated in this Local Plan; v. about 790 307 dwellings on non-allocated sites or sites to be allocated in neighbourhood plans for Rural Centres and Selected Rural Villages; vi. about 225 dwellings on windfall sites outside Rural Centres and Selected Rural Villages. b.
 Business: safeguard important existing employment areas, identify sites to meet future economic development needs and replace losses in the stock of employment land for offices (B1(a) and (b)), industry (B1(c) and B2) and non-strategic storage and distribution (B8) as follows: i. about 16.5 18.3 hectares of employment land already completed or committed, including through planning applications, resolutions to grant permissions and allocations in made neighbourhood plans; ii. about 23 hectares of employment land in the East of Lutterworth SDA; iii. about 35.5 hectares of employment land on other sites allocated in this Local Plan. c.
-Strategic storage and distribution: safeguard existing provision at Magna Park and ensure further sites contribute towards meeting the future requirement enable additional development for non rail-served land across Leicester and Leicestershire in accordance with Policy BE2. strategic storage and
+Strategic storage and distribution: safeguard existing provision at Magna Park and ensure further sites contribute towards meeting the future requirement enable additional development for non rail-served iii. about 35.5 hectares of employment land on other sites allocated in this Local Plan.c.
+Strategic storage and distribution: safeguard existing provision at Magna Park and ensu